-- 1) Explore integration of the commenting tool and Measure Feedback Tool; - 2) Automate acknowledgment of the feedback submission; and - 3) Standardize the collection of all comments and feedback to the same format that aligns with NQF criteria.
+- 1) explore integration of the commenting tool and Measure Feedback Tool; - 2) automate acknowledgement of the feedback submission; and - 3) standardize the collection of all comments and feedback to the same format that aligns with NQF criteria.

-Testing these strategies will enable NQF to make the process of submitting measure feedback as seamless as possible, improve the user experience, and position the organization to enter step three to support stakeholders to apply the measure feedback generated through the measure feedback loop.
+Testing these strategies will enable NQF to make the process of submitting measure feedback as seamless as possible, improve the user experience, and position itself to enter step three to support stakeholders to apply the measure feedback generated through the measure feedback loop.